 The Poly Choral Music Department is comprised of over 200 Poly students from the diverse Long Beach community, celebrating many backgrounds and heritages.
 We support seven different vocal ensembles, offering performance opportunities in chamber music, contemporary gospel, concert chorus, handbell choir, and vocal jazz.

-Our students have performed across the globe, including at St. Peter's Basilica in the Vatican, the North Sea Jazz in Amsterdam, Avery Fisher Hall at the Lincoln Center in New York City, as well as performance tours to Italy, Greece, France, Spain, Austria, and the Czech Republic.
+Our students have performed across the globe, including performances at St. Peter's Basilica in the Vatican, the North Sea Jazz Festival in Amsterdam, Avery Fisher Hall at the Lincoln Center in New York City, as well as performance tours to Italy, the British Isles, Greece, France, Spain, Austria, and the Czech Republic.
 Our alum have gone on to become musicians both professionally and in higher education institutions such as NYU, Berklee School of Music, and our local Bob Cole Conservatory for Music at California State University at Long Beach.
-Additionally, as a testament of their academic excellence, our singers have also gone on to become professionals in all fields-business, medicine, law, education, and military just to name a few.
+Additionally, as a testament of their academic excellence, our singers have also gone on to become professionals in all fields-business, medicine, law, education, and military service, just to name a few.

-The achievements of our singers are demonstration of not just what we do at Poly High School, but of what thrives in the Long Beach community.
-We're proud of all our students, past and present, and hope to continue honoring all those before us who are proud and privileged to call themselves "Jackrabbits".
+The achievements of our singers are a demonstration of not just what we do at Poly High School, but in our great Long Beach Community.
+We're proud of all our students, past and present, and hope to continue honoring those before us who are proud and priveleged to call themselves "Jackrabbits".